SciComp8/Project_Portfolio/README.md

 - [MachineLearningPipeline.py](TNBC/MachineLearningPipeline.py)
 - [TNBC_StatisticalPlan.md](TNBC/TNBC_StatisticalPlan.md)

-*Note: The coding work related to other clinical projects can be found [HERE](https://github.com/anniliu7/Projectcoding/tree/main/Otherclinicalproject)*

 **Breast cancer among Asian women in New York City** - This project delves deeper into breast cancer patterns by analyzing various factors such as demographics of the communities, insurance type, mammographic density, T and N stages, and tumor subtype in two hospitals.
 By examining both aggregated and disaggregated racial/ethnic and hospital site data, we are interested in identifying the disparities in breast cancer diagnosis and treatment.
 - [MDCAsian_v1.Rmd](MDCAsian/MDCAsian_v1.Rmd)
 - [MDCAsian_v2.Rmd](MDCAsian/MDCAsian_v2.Rmd)